-The goal of the Disproportionate Impacts of Environmental Challenges group is to help solve some of the world’s most pressing environmental problems, while recognizing the disproportionate effects that environmental challenges and their solutions have on marginalized communities.
+The Disproportionate Impacts of Environmental Challenges Working Group aims to help address some of the world’s most pressing environmental challenges and their outsized effects on marginalized communities.

 About the Project

 Guided by the principles of humility, responsibility, respect and rigor, the Disproportionate Impacts of Environmental Challenges Working Group will support community efforts to mitigate or adapt to climate change impacts.
 The project is motivated by two core questions:

 The project is motivated by two core questions:

 - How can marginalized communities effectively mitigate or adapt to climate change impacts?

 - How can we produce research that is meaningful, relevant, actionable, and rigorous?

 In collaboration with community partners including Indigenous youth, community elders and knowledge keepers as well as scientists and engineers, the group will develop a model for participatory, transdisciplinary research that leverages both traditional ecological knowledge and scientific knowledge.